ClockVapor/markov-telegram-bot/README.md

 `/deleteuserdata @some_user`.
 As with the `/msg` command, just type the `@` character and select a user from the dropdown that opens.

+### /stats
+The `/stats` command shows a list of each user's top five most distinguishing words - words they use the most, compared to everyone else in the group.

 ## Running the Bot

 Create a Telegram bot via @BotFather.
 Take down your bot's access token, and set its privacy mode to disabled so it can